Skip to main content

 Relevance of the project (maximum score 35 points)

-• Link to policy: the proposal demonstrates how a transnational cooperation network of Centres of Vocational Excellence will contribute to achieve the goals of the policy priorities covered by the Council Recommendation on VET for sustainable competitiveness, social fairness and resilience, as well as the Osnabrück Declaration;
+• Link to policy: the proposal demonstrates how a transnational cooperation network of Centres of Vocational Excellence will contribute to achieve the goals of the policy priorities covered by the Council Recommendation on VET for sustainable competitiveness, social fairness and resilience, as well as the Osnabrück Declaration and its successor the Herning Declaration (pdf), and the Union of Skills; and the Competitiveness Compass

-• Consistency: the extent to which the proposal addresses the objectives of the call; the goals are clearly defined, realistic and address issues relevant to the participating organisations; the extent to which the proposal delivers an adequate needs analysis;
+• Consistency: the extent to which the proposal addresses the objectives of the call, the goals are clearly defined, realistic and address issues relevant to the participating organisations; the extent to which the proposal delivers an adequate needs analysis; and describes how the objectives and activities of the project proposal complements and/or creates synergies and avoids overlaps with already ongoing CoVE projects from the 2021-2024 calls for proposals, as well as the Blueprints, the Net-Zero Industry Academies 54 and other skills academies (depending what relevant); the extent to which the proposal links to the Clean Industrial Deal, the Automotive Action Plan and other sectors experiencing labour shortages

 Quality of the project design and implementation (maximum score 25 points)

-• Activities: The work to be carried out under each of the activities selected from the three clusters are clearly described in terms of their expected outcomes/deliverables, their concrete contribution to the relevant work packages and to the overall objectives of the project;
+• Activities: the work to be carried out under each of the activities selected from the three clusters are clearly described in terms of their expected outcomes/deliverables, their concrete contribution to the relevant work packages, and to the overall objectives of the project, the project shows its main focus on VET at EQF level 3-5

 • Management: the coordinator shows high quality management, the ability to coordinate transnational networks and leadership in complex environment, and establishes solid management arrangements.
 Timelines, organisation, tasks and responsibilities are well defined and realistic.
-The proposal allocates appropriate resources to each activity.
-A clear set of Key Performance Indicators, and a timeline for their assessment and achievement are defined;
+A clear set of Key Performance Indicators, and a timeline for their assessment and achievement are defined

 • If the project includes mobility activities (for learners and/or staff):